 1. Preparing the financial statements and other financial information, including related disclosures and selecting and applying accounting principles in accordance with accounting principles generally accepted in the United States of America.
+This includes compliance with Ohio Admin.
+Code § 117-2-01 which requires designing, implementing and maintaining internal controls relevant to preparing and fairly presenting financial statements free from material misstatement whether due to fraud or error.
 2. Providing us with: - a.
 Access to all information of which management is aware that is relevant to preparing and fairly presenting the financial statements such as records, documentation, and other matters; - b.
-Additional information that we may request from management for the audit; and - c.
-Unrestricted access to persons within the entity from whom we determine it necessary to obtain audit evidence.
+Written representations as part of the engagement, from management and/or attorneys, understanding separate legal fees from attorneys may result; - c.
+Additional information that we may request from management for the audit; and - d.
+Unrestricted access to persons within the City from whom we determine it necessary to obtain audit evidence.

 3. Inform us of events occurring or facts discovered subsequent to the date of the financial statements, of which management may become aware, that may affect the financial statements.
-4. Preparing supplementary information in accordance with the applicable criteria. - a.
-Include our report on the supplementary information in any document that includes the supplementary information and that indicates that the auditor has reported on this supplementary information. - b.
-Present the supplementary information with the audited financial statements or, if the supplementary information will not be presented with the audited financial statements, to make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance by the entity of the supplementary information and the auditor's report thereon.

-5. Reporting fraud and illegal acts of which you are aware to us.
-6. Making available to the auditor draft financial statements and any accompanying other information in time to allow the auditor to complete the audit in accordance with the proposed timeline.
-7. Reviewing drafts of the audited financial statements, footnotes, any supplemental information, auditor's reports and any findings; and informing us of any edits you believe may be necessary.
-8. Designing and implementing programs and controls to prevent and detect fraud.
+4. Reporting fraud and noncompliance of which you are aware to us.
+5. Making available to the auditor draft financial statements and any accompanying other information in time to allow the auditor to complete the audit in accordance with the proposed timeline.
+6. Reviewing drafts of the audited financial statements, footnotes, any supplemental information, auditor's reports and any findings; and informing us of any edits you believe may be necessary.
+7. Designing and implementing programs and controls to prevent and detect fraud.